-More specifically, federal arrangements can accommodate minority nations who aspire to self determination and the preservation of their culture, language or religion.
-Such autonomy and immunity arrangements are clearly preferable to the political conflicts that might result from such groups' attempts at secession.
+More specifically, federal arrangements can accommodate minority nations who aspire to self determination, political expressions of their sense of shared identity and belonging, and the preservation of their culture, language or religion (Carla 2012).
+Such autonomy and immunity arrangements are clearly preferable to the political conflicts that might result from such groups’ attempts at secession.
 Central authorities may respond with human rights abuses, civil wars or ethnic cleansing to prevent such secessionist movements.

 Federal orders may increase the opportunities for citizen participation in public decision-making; through deliberation and offices in both member unit and central bodies that ensures character formation through political participation among more citizens (Mill 1861, ch.
 15).

 Federal orders may facilitate learning by fostering alternative solutions to similar problems and sharing lessons from such a laboratory of ‘experiments in living’ (Rose-Ackerman 1980).